Learn How to Write a Personal Statement with Examples

 If you are having a hard time figuring out the key points.
 Here are a few questions you need to answer.

-- Where do you spend your spare time?
+- Where do you spend your spare time, or what are your extracurricular activities?

 - What makes you feel proud?